6 people are interested

 Volunteers enjoy a flexible schedule, seeing the difference they make for the resident, local training and support, an opportunity to expand learning and meet like-minded people.
 You don’t have to be an expert-you just have to care.
 Great training and a team environment come with the job.
 Make a difference today as a volunteer Ombudsman.

 Learning more is easy!
-Join our on-line open house the second Friday of each month at 1:00 pm.
+Join our on-line open house monthly.
 Visit our website link below to sign up.
 Or call, 800-522-2602 and ask about volunteering today.

 - Elder care